Alphonse Island, Seychelles – November 2024

 Why Charlotte wants to fish this destination:

-It is without doubt one of the best bonefishing destinations in the world with consistently high numbers of bonefish to target, an average size in the 3lb plus range and fish over 60cm landed regularly.
-That said, what really holds my interest is the fabulous supporting cast of fish that can also be landed in an average week; groupers, snappers, emperors,
+It is without doubt one of the best, if not the best, bonefishing destinations in the world with consistently high numbers of bonefish to target, an average size in the 3lb plus range and fish over 60cm landed regularly.
+If the winds and tides are in your favour, you may see milkfish in huge numbers, following their food source north and these beautiful fish will give you a workout that is seldom forgotten.

-Sunday 19th November to Friday 24th November: six full days fishing
+Sunday 17th November to Friday 22nd November: Six full days guided fishing

-This week is a great opportunity to head out with Charlotte and find out just why she loves to come back here time and time again.
+These weeks are great opportunities to head out with Charlotte and find out just why she loves to come back here time and time again.

 For more information and an itinerary please contact Charlotte Chilcott or call our office on +44(0)1980 847389.